Martha Hilda González Calderón

-Martha Hilda González Calderón (born 13 August 1965) is a Mexican lawyer and politician from the Institutional Revolutionary Party.
-She currently serves as a federal deputy of the LXIII Legislature of the Mexican Congress representing the XXXIV Federal Electoral District of the State of Mexico.
+Martha Hilda González Calderón (13 August 1965 – 29 January 2025) was a Mexican lawyer and politician from the Institutional Revolutionary Party (PRI).

-Early life and education
+In the 2015 mid-terms she was elected to the Chamber of Deputies to represent the State of Mexico's 34th district during the 63rd session of Congress.

+Background

 González Calderón received her law degree from the Universidad Autónoma del Estado de México in 1987 and immediately became the Director of Social Promotion in Toluca; after two years, she transitioned into a citizen attention position in Toluca's second district.
-In 1990, she became an alternate local deputy to the LI Legislature of the Congress of the State of Mexico, while she served as a women's leader and municipal councilor in the local PRI and pursued her master's degree in Political Sociology from the School for Advanced Studies in the Social Sciences in Paris.
+In 1990, she became an alternate local deputy to the 51st session of the Congress of the State of Mexico, while she served as a women's leader and municipal councilor in the local PRI and pursued her master's degree in Political Sociology from the School for Advanced Studies in the Social Sciences in Paris.
 Two years after graduating with her master's in 1993, she received her doctorate degree in the same discipline from the Paris Dauphine University.
 She went on to teach French and political analysis.

+González Calderón died on 29 January 2025, at the age of 59.
+She had undergone surgery on 20 January and was recuperating in the United Kingdom.

 Career

 Return to Mexico

 In the late 1990s, González Calderón's Mexican political career resumed.
 She became a deputy attorney for the Toluca Valley in 1999 and left that position to spend a year as the environmental secretary of the State of Mexico, between 2001 and 2002.
-A year later, voters sent her to the LV Legislature of the Congress of the State of Mexico, where she presided over the Political Coordination Board and the Commission for the Prosecution and Administration of Justice.
+A year later, voters sent her to the 55th session of the Congress of the State of Mexico, where she presided over the Political Coordination Board and the Commission for the Prosecution and Administration of Justice.
 During this time, from 2004 to 2007, she served on the board of the State of Mexico Institute of Public Administration, A.C.

-After her three-year term as a state deputy, González went to the federal Chamber of Deputies for the LX Legislature of the Mexican Congress, being vice president of its board of directors and serving on commissions including Metropolitan Development, National Defense, Environment and Natural Resources, Special on Femicides, and Special on Non-Discrimination.
+After her three-year term as a state deputy, González went to the federal Chamber of Deputies for the 60th Congress as a plurinominal deputy, during which time she was vice president of its board of directors and served on commissions including Metropolitan Development, National Defense, Environment and Natural Resources, Special on Femicides, and Special on Non-Discrimination.

-With her first term in San Lázaro over, González Calderón briefly returned to the state government with a brief stint as the secretary of tourism, a position she left after just one year in order to become the PRI's secretary general in the State of Mexico.
+With her first term in San Lázaro over, González Calderón briefly returned to the state government with a brief stint as the secretary of tourism, a position she left after just one year in order to become the PRI's general secretary in the State of Mexico.
 In 2012, she was tapped as president of the PRI in Toluca.